KatieSylvester/lahman_baseball_sql/README.md

 ## Lahman Baseball Database Analysis

-### We were tasked with using SQL queries to find answers to the questions below.
+### This group project utilized SQL to analyze the Lahman Baseball Database.

 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)